 “Event democratization” is the act of making event marketing tools accessible to a trusted group of individuals — typically nonmarketers — for use in building and hosting their own events.

-There are two primary ways to accomplish this through event marketing technology: event data integrations; and controlled, reusable event themes.
+Two primary ways to accomplish this through event marketing technology are event data integrations and controlled, reusable event themes.

 Driving Results With Technology Connections

-An event data strategy is all too often an afterthought for event marketers, even though it is the single biggest differentiator between average and remarkable event programs.
+An event data strategy is often an afterthought for event marketers, even though it is the biggest difference between average and remarkable event programs.
 Tapping into the vast amount of event data available can mean more customized and valuable event experiences and follow-up communications for attendees, resulting in accelerated business results.

 However, today’s most successful event marketers don’t just review this information.
 To scale their event data, they also integrate and share the data with other technologies used across their organization.
 This empowers other teams using those systems, such as sales teams using CRM systems, to use the data in their prospect and customer interactions and continue the momentum from their events.

-For example, an integration between Salesforce and an event marketing technology should give a sales representative the insights and processes required to close more deals, connect events directly to revenue, and quickly know the answer to, “Is my prospect coming to our next event?”
+For example, an integration between Salesforce and event marketing technology should give a sales representative the insights and processes required to close more deals, connect events directly to revenue, and quickly answer the question, “Is my prospect coming to our next event?”

-More specifically, this kind of integration should let both event marketers and sales scale their event data and save time in the process by initiating event campaigns in either platform; updating campaign member statuses in real time; viewing event engagement by lead, contact or account; tracking every invitee, registrant and attendee; and collaborating on guests lists.
+More specifically, this kind of integration should let event marketers and sales scale their event data and save time in the process by initiating event campaigns in either platform, updating campaign member statuses in real time, viewing event engagement by lead, contact, or account, tracking every invitee, registrant, and attendee, and collaborating on guest lists.

 Eliminating Brand Destruction – For Good

-For as long as the practice of marketing has been around, marketers have struggled with other teams creating presentations, emails and sales slicks (to name a few) that may use the wrong colors, off-brand messaging, or an old logo.
+For as long as marketing has existed, marketers have struggled with other teams creating presentations, emails, and sales slicks (to name a few) that may use the wrong colors, off-brand messaging, or an old logo.
 Event marketing is no exception.

-With hundreds — or even thousands — of events each year, event marketing teams are more often handing off the smaller, repeatable events to their sales teams.
+With hundreds — or even thousands — of events each year, event marketing teams often hand off the smaller, repeatable events to their sales teams.
 Without the proper governance of event design assets, this can result in organizations hosting off-brand events that leave prospects with inconsistent experiences and brand confusion.

 At the same time, they are empowering other teams to truly own their events from start to finish — and ultimately, giving themselves the gift of time.